Peter M. Douglas: Early life

 Douglas was born Peter Michael Ehlers in Berlin on August 22, 1942.
 At the age of two his family's home was destroyed by Allied planes during the bombing of Berlin.
 After WWII he immigrated to the United States in 1950 with his mother and sister, and changed his last name upon becoming an American citizen.
+His grandmother was harpsichordist Alice Ehlers.

 As a young man he enjoyed surfing off Redondo Beach and camping in the desert and mountains of Southern California.

 He studied in California and Germany.
 He earned an undergraduate degree in psychology and a graduate degree in law at UCLA, where he focused on antiwar and social justice movements and co-founded a law collective.
 He also studied abroad for one year in Germany.
 After completing his law degree in 1969, he and his German-born wife, Rotraut, then moved abroad for a few years.
 He was not yet focused on environmentalism.